rosco-m68k/rosco_m68k/README.md

 ## Next steps

 * Integrate MC68901 MFP
-** This will provide timers, and a UART we can use to hook up a terminal.
+  * This will provide timers, and a UART we can use to hook up a terminal.
 It also has some GPIOs and does interrupt handling (I already have the IC).
-* Graphics - I'm thinking maybe Yamaha V9958 (assuming I can get hold of one) ** I would have liked to have used a Denise, but that would probably also require a (non-breadboard-friendly) Agnus.
+* Graphics - I'm thinking maybe Yamaha V9958 (assuming I can get hold of one)
+  * I would have liked to have used a Denise, but that would probably also require a (non-breadboard-friendly) Agnus.
-** The datasheet and manual for the Denise probably aren't as easy to come by or complete, so there'd be more reverse-engineering.
+  * The datasheet and manual for the Denise probably aren't as easy to come by or complete, so there'd be more reverse-engineering.
+  * And anyway, the Yamaha looks like a nice chip to play with...
 * OS - Once the timers are available and I have some I/O capability, I want to build out the OS.
-** Microkernel architecture (Similar in principle to Exec) ** Preemptive multitasking
+  * Microkernel architecture (Similar in principle to Exec)
+  * Preemptive multitasking
-** External storage (probably CF or SD in the first instance, though SD would require level shifting).
+  * External storage (probably CF or SD in the first instance, though SD would require level shifting).

 ## Ideas for future enhancement